aws-samples/amazon-forecast-samples/data_toolkit/Exported_Data_Handlers/Amazon_Athena_Export_Consolidation.md

   'skip.header.line.count'='1',
   'typeOfData'='file');
 ```
-3. Now you can issue ad-hoc SQL queries against your data!
-Use it to consolidate data or use this table as a source for your BI platform.
-As a note it is possible for Athena to compress your data into Parquet form too.
+3. Now you can issue ad-hoc SQL queries against your raw data!
-4. Once you have executed an Amazon Athena query, you can download the results set too from the user interface.
-This would allow you to bring all of your consolidated data locally.
-You can also consume the data from S3, as all results are written to S3.
+4. Once you have executed an Amazon Athena query, you can download the results from the Athena user interface or leverage the consolidated output in S3.
+5. You might also choose to analyze this data in [Amazon QuickSight](https://aws.amazon.com/quicksight/) or your BI tool of choice.

-## Example Queries
+## Example Ad-hoc Queries

 Are you curious about how many records are in the final set you're creating or how many single CSV (Parquet) input files were found on S3?
 ```